lyn-svart/FakeNewsDetection/README.md

 #Build confusion matrix.
 confusion_matrix(y_test, y_pred, labels=['FAKE', 'TRUE'])
 ```
-It's accuracy should be 99.43%.
+It's accuracy 99.48% for me.
 Actually it is pretty high.
 But if you just take a look to the True datas you can see nearly every single of them starts with '*A location name* (Reuters) -'.
 And I think it causes biases and unreal results.
 So first I am going to delete (Reuters) substrings then checking results again.
 Then I erase every '*A location name* (Reuters) -' pattern in the data.

 ## Training with removing '(Reuters)' brand